spacemeshos/post-rs/docs/profiler.md

 Actually no, there is one more item which is that for each group of 16 nonces there is computation required.
 That exists to prevent a certain kind of exploit where an adversary with cheap processing power can replace some storage with much more computation, we’ve introduced a small amount of additional computation to the PoST proving process making this attack too expensive to carry out.
 There are plans to delegate that computation to other servers and pay a small fee for that.
 You can sometimes find it referred as `k2pow`.

-But for now you can assume that for EACH group of 64nonces once per proof process the computation required For a low-end CPU with hash rate of 500 in [RandomX benchmark](https://xmrig.com/benchmark) that it should take 2mins30seconds per 1Space Unit (1 Space Unit in mainnet is 64GiB).
+For every 64 nonces one `k2pow` computation is required.
+A low-end CPU with a hash rate of 500 in [RandomX benchmark](https://xmrig.com/benchmark) should require 2mins30seconds per 1 SU (1 Space Unit in mainnet is 64GiB).
 It scales linearly with the hash rate.
 Please consult single and multicore results from the benchmark.

 Plaese add that time to the final time needed to generate a proof.